Agentic AI-RAN Empowering Synergetic Sensing, Communication, Computing, and Control: A Case Study: Closed-Loop Task Execution

 \section{A Case Study: Closed-Loop Task Execution}

 In this section, we present a case study to evaluate the proposed Agentic AI-RAN system for closed-loop SC3 task execution in low-altitude wireless networks.
 The scenario involves an autonomous drone executing a high-level task based on natural language instructions.
-All stages of the SC3 loop are completed within a single edge node.
-The deployment platform comprises an NVIDIA A100X GPU with MIG functionality, hosting containerized modules for communication and multimodal inference.
-The implementation assumes GPUs with native MIG support, such as A100X-class and later architectures, to enable hardware-level isolation.
+The prototype serves as a representative realization of the proposed framework and is deployed on an NVIDIA A100X GPU, where MIG is used to instantiate bounded execution domains for communication and multimodal inference.
+The UAV platform is a DJI Mavic 3E.
+The wireless system operates in the 3.5 GHz band with 100 MHz instantaneous bandwidth and a 4T4R antenna configuration.
+This indoor setup is used to evaluate closed-loop SC3 task execution.
+A run is counted as successful if the drone completes the instructed task within a prescribed time budget of 15 s without communication failure or control interruption.
+For each resolution setting, the experiment is repeated 240 cycles, and the reported latency and model confidence values are averaged over these runs unless otherwise stated.

 The end-to-end closed-loop task execution process is illustrated in Fig.~\ref{simulation}.
-Upon receiving a high-level instruction (e.g., ``\textbf{Find a chair and approach it once you detect it.}''), the edge node fuses task intent with real-time visual input and performs semantic reasoning using a locally deployed vision-language model (DeepSeek-VL), which interprets the instruction and autonomously generates a multi-step execution plan through a task-level reasoning process, mapping semantic intent to a sequence of granular SC3 primitives.
-The system sequentially executes instruction parsing, target detection, approach planning, and goal completion, while low-level control commands are generated and delivered to the drone through the communication stack.
-This process illustrates how sensing, communication, computation, and control are integrated and executed at the edge to form a complete SC3 closed loop.
+Upon receiving a high-level instruction (e.g., ``\textbf{Find a chair and approach it once you detect it.}''), the edge node fuses task intent with visual input and performs semantic reasoning using locally deployed 2.8B DeepSeek-VL model.
+The generated plan is then executed through instruction parsing, target detection, approach planning, and low-level control delivery, thereby forming a complete SC3 closed loop at the edge.
+For comparison, we also consider a software-isolated deployment that preserves containerized execution but removes hardware-bounded resource partitioning.
+Although the functional pipeline remains unchanged, all modules contend for shared GPU copy and compute resources.
+Under this setting, bursty inference interferes with timing-critical RAN execution and triggers RAN H2D timeout, preventing stable task completion.
+This result indicates that software-level isolation alone is insufficient for reliable SC3 execution in the present prototype.